Royal Mail to create 1,000 UK jobs as part of parcels expansion

-LONDON State-owned Royal Mail Group said on Tuesday it would create 1,000 new UK jobs as part of a 75 million pound investment in its Parcelforce business.
+LONDON Oct 30 Britain's state-owned Royal Mail Group said on Tuesday it would create 1,000 new UK jobs as part of a 75 million pound ($121 million) investment in its Parcelforce business.

 The postal operator - set for a sale or flotation in early 2014 - aims to offset a steadily declining letters business by growing in a UK express parcels market worth 5.8 billion pounds which thrives on increasing online retail sales.